American Staffordshire Terrier

 Oops-Undesirable Colour!Oops-Undesirable Colour!

-The allowable colours of the two breeds have remained remarkably similar.
-But two colour combinations are not allowed.
-These are any shade of liver and black and tan.
-This is because those who first developed the breed believed these colours indicated cross-breeding.
+The allowable colours of the two breeds have remained remarkably similar, with the exception of colour where white is restricted in the American Stafford.Black and tan is restricted in both breeds because those who first developed the breed believed these colours indicated cross-breeding.
 However, it is amazing how these colours can suddenly crop up in the best of litters as evidenced by the attached picture of quite a nicely conformed modern Staffordshire Bull Terrier with the typical black and tan marking pattern.

 Staffordshire Bull Terrier American Staffordshire Terrier